privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message GenerateBidsRequest {
   // Unencrypted request.
   message GenerateBidsRawRequest {
-    // Interest Group (a.k.a Custom Audience) for bidding. message InterestGroupForBidding {
+    // Custom Audience (a.k.a Interest Group) for bidding. message InterestGroupForBidding {
-      // Unique string that identifies the Interest Group (i.e. Custom Audience) for
+      // Unique string that identifies the Custom Audience (a.k.a Interest
+      // Group) for a buyer.
-      // a buyer.
-The object "name" is part of InterestGroup JSON object that is an
+      // The object "name" is part of InterestGroup JSON object that is an
       // argument to GenerateBid.
       string name = 1;

-      // The object "ads" is part of top level InterestGroup JSON object that is an
-      // argument to GenerateBid.
-This object contains multiple ad objects.
-Each ad
-      // contains "renderUrl" and "metadata" as objects.
-      // This is a JSON string corresponding to JSON array. string ads = 2;
+      int64 ad_render_id = 2;

+      // Optional.
-      // User bidding signal that may be ingested during bidding and/or filtering.
+      // User bidding signal that may be ingested during bidding and/or
-      // This is part of InterestGroup JSON object that is an argument to GenerateBid;
+      // filtering.
+This is part of InterestGroup JSON object that is an
-      // corresponding key in JSON is `userBiddingSignals`.
+      // argument to GenerateBid; corresponding key in JSON is
-      // Represents a serialized string that is deserialized to a JSON object. string user_bidding_signals = 3;
+      // `userBiddingSignals`.
+This is a JSON array. google.protobuf.ListValue user_bidding_signals = 3;

+      // Required for bidding.
+      // Contains filtering data, like Frequency Cap. oneof DeviceSignals {
+        // A JSON string constructed by Android that includes Frequency Cap
+        // information.
-      // Real Time signals fetched from buyer’s Key/Value service. string bidding_signals = 4;
+        string android_signals = 4;

-      /*********************** Optional Fields **************************/
-      // This field contains the various ad components (or "products") that
-      // can be used to construct Ads Composed of Multiple Pieces.
-Each entry
-      // is an object that includes both a rendering URL and arbitrary
-      // metadata that can be used at bidding time.
-      // NOTE: This should be fetched from Buyer Key Value server using
+        // A JSON string constructed by the browser, containing information that
+        // the browser knows like previous wins of ads / Frequency Cap
-      // `bidding_signals_keys`.
+        // information.
-      repeated string ad_components = 5;
+        string browser_signals = 5;
       }
+    }

-    // Interest Group (a.k.a Custom Audience) is an input to bidding code. repeated InterestGroupForBidding interest_group_for_bidding = 1;
+    // Interest Group is an input to bidding code. repeated InterestGroupForBidding interest_group_for_bidding = 1;

     /********************* Common inputs for bidding ***********************/
     // Information about auction (ad format, size) derived contextually.
-    // Copied from Auction Config in SellerFrontEnd service.
+    // Represents a JSON object.
+Copied from Auction Config in SellerFrontEnd
+    // service.
     // Represents a serialized string that is deserialized to a JSON object
     // before passing to Adtech script.
     string auction_signals = 2;

-    // Optional.
-Buyer may provide additional contextual information that
+    // Buyer may provide additional contextual information that
     // could help in generating bids.
 Not fetched real-time.
-    // Represents a serialized string that is deserialized to a JSON object before
+    // Represents a serialized string that is deserialized to a JSON object
-    // passing to Adtech script.
+    // before passing to Adtech script.
     //
+    // Note: This is passed in encrypted BuyerInput, i.e.
+    // buyer_input_ciphertext field in GetBidsRequest.
+The BuyerInput is
+    // encrypted in the client and decrypted in `BuyerFrontEnd` Service.
     // Note: This is passed in BuyerInput. string buyer_signals = 3;

-    // Signals about client device.
-    // Copied from Auction Config in SellerFrontEnd service. oneof DeviceSignals {
-      // A JSON string constructed by Android containing information
-      // that SDK or app knows about and that adtech's bidding code
-      // can ingest.
-      // The serialized string can be deserialized to a JSON object. string android_signals = 4;

-      // A JSON string constructed by the browser, containing information that
-      // the browser knows about and that adtech's bidding code can ingest.
-      // The serialized string can be deserialized to a JSON object. string browser_signals = 5;
-    }
+    // Real Time signals fetched from buyer's Key/Value service. string bidding_signals = 4;
   }

   // Encrypted GenerateBidsRawRequest.
   bytes request_ciphertext = 1;